-I first heard the music from the .hack game series while hanging out with a younger friend of mine.
-He was playing through Volume 1 (Infection), and while watching him I began to see why the game was so successful.
+I first heard the music from the .hack// game series while hanging out with a friend.
+He was playing through INFECTION – Part 1, and while watching him I began to see why the game was so successful.
 It was FUN!
 I hadn’t had FUN with a videogame in a long time.
 I played some of the game, and I found myself in love with the music.
-So, the first chance I had, I put some money in the bank and went searching for all the .hack soundtracks I could find.
+So, the first chance I had, I put some money in the bank and went searching for all the .hack// soundtracks I could find.

-Oddly enough, I could only find one game-specific .hack soundtrack: the GMPC…a two-disc “best of” from the four games.
-I wanted to get one-discs for each game, and I think I may have found that for part 3 or 4 at otaku.com, but I didn’t want to risk it.
-I’d go with the “Perfect Collection”…which bothers me, as the definition of “perfect” is “complete”, and technically this is incomplete right?
+Oddly enough, I could only find one game-specific .hack// soundtrack: the GMPC…a two-disc “best of” from the four games.
+I wanted to get one-discs for each game, but it seemed to be the case that separate OST releases for each of the four parts simply didn’t exist.
+So, I’d go with the “Perfect Collection”…which bothers me, as the definition of “perfect” is “complete,” and technically this is incomplete right?
 I’m not sure actually.
 The name-number system for tracklists would suggest that.

-The artwork in the packaging, might I add is awesome.
+The artwork in the packaging, might I add, is awesome.
 Lots of red/orange.
-The booklet/insert is filled with interviews and such, the likes of which I cannot read.
+The booklet is filled with interviews and such, the likes of which I cannot read.
 I wonder if that’s interesting.
 What I wouldn’t give to be fluent in Japanese…on to the music, finally.

 The “bonus” tracks aren’t very good…too happy for me.
 The “loop” tracks (which are game intro tracks) are the best, especially those that incorporate Japanese speaking (like the “Voice Mix Arrange” popularized by Mr. Sakuraba’s most recent endeavors).
 The string themes are also…well, beautiful.
 Some of them use what sounds to me like German vocals, though I’m once again not positive.

-And all of this coming from a soundtracks veteran who has barely played the game.
-If you are “into” the .hack series, I have to ask, why don’t you own this?
+And all of this coming from a soundtrack-reviewing veteran who has barely played the game.
+If you are into the .hack// series, I have to ask, why don’t you own this?
 It’s suitable for driving, doing homework, sleeping, and waking up (as well as playing over games with poor soundtracks).
 I was absolutely surprised by this whole phenomenon, and the game’s music is no exception.

 .hack RULEZ! 😛